The three-day RGS-IBG Annual International Conference attracts over 1,800 geographers from around the world.

 If explorations of the brain and mind have been, for many years, central to social-scientific and historical investigations within the human sciences, the place of geography within the human sciences has not always been obvious.
-In my talk, I shall discuss the research I have been undertaking to open some of the archives from the twentieth and twenty-first century human sciences to think through how we might understand and practice the relationship between cognitive neuroscience and geography.
+In my talk, I shall discuss the research I have been undertaking to open some of the archives from the 20th and 21st century human sciences to think through how we might understand and practice the relationship between cognitive neuroscience and geography.
 I shall use as my exemplar daydreaming, mind-wandering, and fantasy.
 I shall endeavour to articulate what a long tradition of geographical scholarship on the mind might have to contribute to the inherently interdisciplinary neurosciences – as they work to model both normative subjectivity and psychopathology, and to articulate the distinctions between the external and internal world.

 Professor Suparna Choudhury (McGill University, Canada)